 Overall, Genesis 1 is best viewed as a brief, but accurate description of what God created, and in what order they were made, with some instructions given by God, where relevant.
-It tells us God first created and organised the physical environment, provided food and habitat in a functioning ecosystem involving sea and land creatures, and finally created man to live and work on the earth, and have fellowship with Him.
+It tells us God first created and organised the physical environment, provided food and habitat in a functioning ecosystem involving sea and land creatures, and finally God created man to live and work on the earth, and have fellowship with Him.
 It is a perfectly logical sequence of events when you consider God’s purpose was to create a functioning home for mankind, and then create mankind to live in it.

 Some people claim Genesis 1 is poetic symbolism.
 Our answer to this is to ask: Symbolic of what?
-What is God symbolic of?
+What is the word “God” symbolic of?
+Aliens??
 What is the term “earth” symbolic of?
 What are the terms “birds”, “fish” and “animals” symbolic of?
 The text is clearly talking about these as reality, not as symbols.

 In the end, the only reason for contriving a structure of Days of Forming and Days of Filling is to distract Bible students from the factual historical content of Genesis 1, so they can avoid taking the text as a plain narrative describing a series of real events.
 But more importantly, the key reason for not taking the text as historical reality is to avoid clear disagreement with the claimed billions of years of earth-forming and millions of years of life-filling by evolutionary processes involved in the origin of the universe, the earth and living things.
 Instead, Bible readers need to choose between the Word of God, who was there, and the words of men who weren’t.
 Falsely pretending the text is Spiritual in nature is a ploy the devil loves and Christ the creator rejects.